As of September 22, 2014, the NIDDK Clearinghouses Publication Catalog and Image Library sites will be unavailable until further notice.

 Find out if the hotel, bed and breakfast, or resort where you will stay offers gluten-free food.
 If you have a choice of accommodations, choose a place that caters to special dietary needs or has a kitchenette that will allow you to store and prepare food.
 Even a microwave or small refrigerator is helpful, especially if you are traveling with children who are on a gluten-free diet.

 Before your trip, you also can search online for gluten-free restaurants by city, state, type of cuisine, or restaurant chain through a program run by the Gluten Intolerance Group of North America (GIG).
-The Gluten-Free Restaurant Awareness Program (GFRAP) currently lists close to 900 U.S. restaurants that offer gluten-free menu options, and the list is growing, according to GFRAP Manager Madelyn Smith.
+The GIG website currently lists hundreds of U.S. restaurants that offer gluten-free menu options.
+See below for more information on how to locate these restaurants.

 If possible, pack food to bring with you when you travel.
 Good choices include a jar of peanut butter, a foil pack of tuna fish, or some gluten-free crackers or pretzels, according to Anne Roland Lee, MSEd, RD, a nutritionist with Columbia University’s Celiac Disease Center.
 Even if you think you won’t need it, delays or other unforeseen events could arise, leaving you hungry and without access to gluten-free food.